 5- Creek on the Nile

 The cruise on the Nile between Luxor and Aswan allows you to visit more temples like the Temple of Kom Ombo (dedicated to the god Horus and the god Sobek) and the Temple of Edfu (dedicated to the god Horus and best-preserved) and enjoy the beauty of pure Nile.

-The Cradle of Civilization by Jakada Tours Egypt
+Discover the Cradle of Civilization with Jakada Tours Egypt